I've followed the "sport of kings" since I was a teenager and have continued to be a regular horse player throughout my

 In the video below, keep your eye on the 13 horse.
 When the gate opens, she stumbles a bit, and Rosie darts her across the track behind the entire field to save ground and cruise along the rail around the turns.
 This turned out to be a brilliant strategy as you will see in the stretch.

-Her superb effort in this prestigious race helped launch her from "top female jockey" status in everyone's eyes to just "great jockey".
-She began getting more offers from the owners and trainers that had snubbed her up until that point.
+Her superb effort in this prestigious race helped launch her from "top female jockey" status in everyone's eyes to simply "great jockey."
+She began getting more offers from owners and trainers that had snubbed her up until that point.

 The following day, she finished 9th in the Kentucky Derby on Pants on Fire, the highest finish ever for a female rider.
 For Rosie, she had finally arrived.
 However, that was just a prequel for what the next year would bring . . .

 From Oaks to Oaks